chikovanreuden/booklet-yt-playlist-channeluploads/README.md

+Get the Playlist of all Uploads of the Channel of the Video currently running in the Tab.

+Save the Code as a Bookmark.
+Its a so called "Bookmarklet".

 Playlist IDs:
 * UU - all public uploads (videos + shorts + live streams)
 * UULF - all public videos